jinghuazhao/INF/README.md

 ## A benchmark

-As identified by PhenoScanner[^phenoscanner], OPG proves to be a positive control[^OPG] involving both a cis and a trans pQTLs, with the cis-pQTL showing stronger association -- see a stacked image containg Manhattan, Q-Q, forest and LocusZoom plots, [OPG.pdf](doc/OPG.pdf).
+As revealed by PhenoScanner[^phenoscanner], OPG proves to be a positive control[^OPG] involving both a cis and a trans pQTLs, with the cis-pQTL showing stronger association -- see a stacked image containg Manhattan, Q-Q, forest and LocusZoom plots, [OPG.pdf](doc/OPG.pdf).

 ## Summary statistics